TomAugspurger/TomAugspurger.github.io/content/posts/gpu-accelerated-zarr.md

 multiplications / reductions (which GPUs tend to do quickly).

-But while the specific computation is unimportant, there are some characteristics to consider about *your* computation:

-- It should take some non-negligible amount of time, such it's worthwhile moving the data from the host to the device for the computation (and moving the result back to the host).
+But while the specific computation is unimportant, there are some characteristics to consider about *your* computation, it should take some non-negligible amount of time, such it's worthwhile moving the data from the host to the device for the computation (and moving the result back to the host).
-- Your global computation can be broken down into smaller pieces that can be done chunk-wise or shard-wise.

 The key thing we care about here is overlapping host to device copies with compute, so that the GPU isn't sitting around waiting for data.
-Note how the teal Host to Device Copy is running at the same time as the matmul from the previous shard:
+Note how the teal Host to Device Copy is running at the same time as the matrix multiplication from the previous shard:

 ![](https://assets.tomaugspurger.net/tomaugspurger/posts/gpu-accelerated-zarr/overlapping-hto2-and-compute.png)